Guide to Gamefish of the Amazon

 Typical tackle for these fish is similar to that used for big peacock bass and payara.
 Thirty to fifty pound-braid and an equally-stout wire leader are essential.
-When water levels are extremely low, thereby denying them access to fruit from overhanging branches, they will opportunistically take a variety of lures.
+When water levels are extremely low, denying them access to fruit from overhanging branches, they will opportunistically take a variety of lures.
 Some of the best include; Blue Fox Vibrax spinners (#5), Yo Zuri Surface Squirt, and 5-inch jerk baits.
 When the waters rise just a bit, pirapitinga will quickly apprehend a sweet piece of jungle fruit dead drifted on a big circle hook!

 Pirapitinga can be taken on fly with a fast action 9 or 10-weight fly rod.
 They will take some of the same flies listed in the dorado section, including heavily-dressed 3/0 Cloussers and Muddlers (they seem to prefer blue for some strange reason).
 They also take "fruit flies," which are nothing more than brightly-colored deer hair (yellow or bright orange are good) spun and clipped to look like a chestnut-sized jungle fruit.

-Pirapitinga are one of the best fighting fish in freshwater.
+Even though poorly known, Pirapitinga are one of the best fighting fish in freshwater.
 Recently explored fisheries in Brazil have given easier access to sportfishermen.
 It won't take long for the word to spread and for these big bruisers to be recognized and valued for their extraordinary sportfishing prowess.